The Purpose-Driven Life: Meaning, Direction, and Choice

 How do I find my purpose in life?

-Purpose often emerges through reflection, relationships, meaningful activities, personal values, and responding to life’s challenges rather than through a single moment of discovery.
+Purpose often emerges through reflection, meaningful experiences, relationships, personal values, and responding authentically to life’s opportunities and challenges rather than through a single moment of discovery.

 Is purpose the same as meaning?

-Not exactly.
-Purpose usually refers to direction and aims, while meaning refers to the sense of value, significance, and fulfilment we experience in life.
+No. Purpose generally refers to direction, aims, and what you are moving toward, while meaning refers to the sense of significance, fulfilment, and value experienced throughout life.

 Can I live purposefully without knowing my life’s purpose?